Top local movers for Seattle to New York City moves

 How life is different in Seattle vs. New York City

-- New York City's public transportation has a score of 10 out of 10 versus Seattle's lower score of 8.
+- New York City’s public transportation score of 10 out of 10 is higher than Seattle’s score of 8.

 - New York City is more walkable than Seattle with a score of 88 out of 100 vs Seattle’s 74 out of 100.

-- Both New York City and Seattle have the same bike-friendliness score of 71 out of 100, meaning New York City is about as safe for cyclists as Seattle.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both New York City and Seattle have similar bike-friendliness scores (71 vs 69), meaning New York City is about as safe for cyclists as Seattle.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - New York City’s crime rate is lower than Seattle with a score of 50.83 compared to Seattle’s 58.88.
 This means that New York City neighborhoods are safer than 50.83% of all U.S. neighborhoods, and Seattle neighborhoods are safer than 58.88%.

-Other things to consider for your Seattle vs. New York City move
+Other things to consider for your Seattle to New York City move

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to New York City without delay.
 You can select your official move date when completing the form.
 Start the process here.